Fluent Forms Not Sending Email Confirmations

-We repeatedly receive WP Fluent Forms not sending email confirmations and in most of the case, the fixing is easy and not related to Fluent Forms.
-If you are facing email deliverability issues with WP Fluent Forms notification emails then follow this doc carefully.
+We repeatedly receive Fluent Forms not sending email confirmations and in most cases, the fixing is easy and not related to Fluent Forms.
+If you are facing email deliverability issues with Fluent Forms notification emails then follow this doc carefully.
 There are a couple of factors that can contribute to email not sending issues.

 We always recommend using SMTP for better email deliverability.
-An SMTP plugin can tell WordPress to use an external SMTP server like Amazon SES, MailGun, SendGrid etc. for emailing.
-If you have a dedicated hosting that includes email hosting, you can easily configure the hosting’s SMTP with an SMTP plugin.
+An SMTP plugin can tell WordPress to use an external SMTP server like Amazon SES, MailGun, SendGrid, etc. for emailing.
+If you have dedicated hosting that includes email hosting, you can easily configure the hosting’s SMTP with an SMTP plugin.

 You can try out Fluent SMTP, which is a free SMTP plugin you can use that does not require any license!

 Fluent SMTP handles email deliverability in real-time.
 All of your emails will reach the user’s inbox while maintaining optimal performance.
 Fluent SMTP can deliver any chunk of emails using your SMTP server.
 Fluent SMTP will help you deliver emails even if they somehow get blocked, by resending the emails.
 To learn more about using FluentSMTP please take a look at the below video.